aragon/protocol/docs/4-entry-points/4-guardians-registry.md

     - **Lock manager:** Address of the lock manager controlling the lock
     - **Amount:** Amount of active tokens to be unlocked
     - **Request deactivation:** Whether the unlocked amount must be requested for deactivation immediately
-    - **Authorization:** Optional authorization granted by the guardian in case of a third party sender
 - **Authentication:** Only the guardian, an external account allowed by signature, or a whitelisted lock manager.
 Only if the lock manager allowes to unlock the requested amount.
 - **Pre-flight checks:**
     - Ensure that the requested amount can be unlocked
     - Ensure that the given amount is greater than zero
     - Ensure that the given lock manager has locked some amount
 - **State transitions:**
-    - Update next nonce of the guardian if a signature was given
     - Decrease the total amount locked for the guardian
     - Decrease the amount locked for the guardian by the given lock manager
-    - If the sender is the guardian or someone allowed with a signature, schedule a deactivation if requested
+    - If the sender is the guardian or a whitelisted relayer, schedule a deactivation if requested

 ### 4.4.9.
 Process deactivation request